mikke89/RmlUiDoc/pages/lua_manual/getting_started.md

 Perform the following steps to integrate the Lua plugin with RmlUi.

 1. Install or build a Lua library.
 You may use the official lua.org implementation or LuaJIT.
 With the official implementation, you should prefer to build it as C++ rather than C so that the stack can be unwound properly in case of an error.
-When built as C, the Lua interpreter calls setjmp when an error occurs, which causes the destructors for local variables in any currently executing C++ extension functions to be skipped.
-Package managers often provide liblua in C mode only, so you will likely have to build it as C++ yourself
+When built as C, the Lua interpreter calls longjmp when an error occurs, which causes the destructors for local variables in any currently executing C++ extension functions to be skipped.
+Package managers often provide liblua in C mode only, so you will likely have to build it as C++ yourself.

 2. Build RmlUi with the Lua plugin enabled.
 See [Building with CMake](../cpp_manual/building_with_cmake.html) in the C++ manual for details.
     - Enable the option `RMLUI_LUA_BINDINGS` during the CMake configuration.